commercetools/merchant-center-application-kit/CONTRIBUTING.md

 Once it's done, you can run `yarn start` or `yarn test` (`yarn test:watch`) to develop the packages.

+## Developing locally

+To develop locally, you can use the `playground` application to test the changes in some of the packages.
+Make sure to `yarn build` the packages before starting the `playground` app because the app consumes the packages as normal "transpiled" dependencies.

 ## Cutting a Release

+#### Draft release notes in the Changelog

 1. Make sure that each merged PR that should be mentioned in the release changelog is labelled with one of the [labels](https://github.com/commercetools/merchant-center-application-kit/labels) named `Type: ...` to indicate what kind of change it is.
 2. Create a changelog entry for the release